National Society of Film Critics: History

-Past distinguished members include Richard Corliss, the late Roger Ebert, David Edelstein, Stanley Kauffmann and Dave Kehr. and.
-Current members include David Ansen, Richard Brody, Justin Chang, Steve Erickson, Emanuel Levy, Gerald Peary, Jonathan Rosenbaum, David Sterritt, Peter Travers, Kenneth Turan and Stephanie Zacharek.
+Past distinguished members include Richard Corliss, the late Roger Ebert, David Edelstein, Stanley Kauffmann and Dave Kehr.
+As of November 2023, the 61 current members include David Ansen, Richard Brody, Justin Chang, Steve Erickson, Emanuel Levy, Amy Nicholson, Gerald Peary, Jonathan Rosenbaum, David Sterritt, Peter Travers, Kenneth Turan and Stephanie Zacharek.

-The organization is known for its highbrow tastes and its annual awards are one of the more prestigious film critics awards in the United States.
-In past years, many of its Best Picture winners have been foreign films and the choices rarely parallel the Academy Awards.
+The organization is known for its highbrow tastes, and its annual awards are one of the more prestigious film critics awards in the United States.
+In past years, many of its Best Picture winners have been foreign films, and the choices rarely parallel the Academy Awards.
 It has agreed with the Oscar in nine instances since 1977: Annie Hall (1977), Unforgiven (1992), Schindler's List (1993), Million Dollar Baby (2004), The Hurt Locker (2009), Spotlight (2015), Moonlight (2016), Parasite (2019), and Nomadland (2020).
 Five other winners did receive the Oscar for Best Foreign Language Film: Z, The Discreet Charm of the Bourgeoisie (Le Charme discret de la bourgeoisie), Day for Night (La Nuit américaine), Get Out Your Handkerchiefs (Préparez vos mouchoirs), and Amour.

 The NSFC is also the American representative of the International Federation of Film Critics, which comprises the national organizations of professional film critics and film journalists from around the world.

 Books

-The society has published an ongoing series of anthologies of articles including:
+The society has published an ongoing series of anthologies of articles, including: